-The teacher finally managed to get his papers in order, clearing his throat and joining her at the board.
-He smoothed out his shirt, offering a polite smile before clearing his throat.
+Nikaido finally managed to get the papers in order, leaving the stack on his desk and joining her at the board.
+He smoothed out his shirt, offering her a polite smile before clearing his throat.

 The room quieted down considerably.

-“As you noticed, we have a new student joining class 2-3!”
-He gestured to Hyouka, who stood there calmly, turning to write her name on the board.
+“As of today, we have a new student joining Class 3-3!”
+He gestured to the small white-haired girl, who stood there calmly, turning to write her name on the board.

 “I’m Hyouka Morikawa.
-Pleased to meet you.
-I hope we can get along.”
+It’s a pleasure to meet you.
+I hope that we can get along.”

-“Tanihara-kun, would you not be so rude and stare at Morikawa-san?”
+“Tanihara-kun, would you not be so rude and gawk at Morikawa-san?”
 Nikaido called out.

 “Sorry...”
-He muttered, leaning his chin on his hand and turning his gaze toward the window.
+He muttered, resting his chin on his hand and turning towards the window.

-“Thank you, sir.”
-Hyouka said quietly, bowing before approaching her new desk.
-The boy was still staring pointedly out the window, as if stubbornly refusing to look at her again.
+As she approached her new desk, the boy with sanpaku eyes continued to stare pointedly out the window, as if stubbornly refusing to look her direction again.

 That was fine with her.

 She sat down in her chair, poised and refined, crimson eyes facing forward.
-However, her heart thudded in her chest almost painfully.
-She couldn’t believe this.
-She was absolutely certain of that boy’s identity.
+However, as she began to unpack her pencil case and notebook, her heart pounded in her chest almost painfully, loudly reverberating in her eardrums and drowning out the sounds of everything else around her.

 Hyouka was in disbelief, stunned.
 This had to have been an elaborate daydream- or rather, an elaborate nightmare.
 Once junior high ended, she had been certain that he was forever removed from her life, his likeness only alive in her memories, but behind the girl, his presence mocked her.